patrickbucher/daily-haskell/diary.md

+# Day 41 (We, 2025-09-17)

+I'd like to tackle yesterday's issue by re-implementing `buildTreeAB`, for which I have to replace the list comprehension by a recursive definition.
+The problem with list comprehensions is that they cannot be stopped prematurely.
+But this is exactly what I need for Alpha-Beta pruning: stop building the tree.

+So I give it a naive try: show the type information in GHCi (`:t buildTreeAB`) and re-implement the entire thing based on my current understanding.

+Having started implementing this, I noticed that I have absolutely zero clarity of mind right now.
+I need to do something else now and will revisit the issue later on.

 # Day 40 (Tu, 2025-09-16)

 First, I got rid of the `Leaf` variant of my `Tree`.
 I had to remove it at three or four places, and the game still works.